ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/revoke-ome-encrypted-mail.md

 Whether a recipient receives a link-based experience or an inline experience depends on the recipient identity type: Office 365 and Microsoft Account recipients (for example, outlook.com users) get an inline experience in supported Outlook clients.
 All other recipient types, such as Gmail recipients, get a link-based experience.

-Coming soon, organizations will have the ability to force a link-based experience regardless of the recipient identity.
-This way, all recipients will get a branded email with a link to the Office 365 Message Encryption portal where they will be able to read and reply to encrypted emails.
-All such encrypted emails will be revocable.

 ## Recipient experience for revoked encrypted emails

 Once an email has been revoked, the recipient will get an error when trying to access the encrypted email through the Office 365 Message Encryption portal: “The message has been revoked by the sender”.